Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0064UUV"></a>AL0064UUV - New Url Version Uploaded
 This event is triggered when a user uploaded a new url version, allowing us to understand user engagement.

+## WebApp Telemetry Events

+### <a id="PY0065CHS"></a>PY0065CHS - Chat Session Started
+This event is triggered when a user starts a new chat session, allowing us to understand user engagement.

+### <a id="PY0066CHQ"></a>PY0066CHQ - New Question Asked
+This event is triggered when a user asks a new question, allowing us to understand user engagement.
+Question text is included in the event.

+### <a id="PY0067CHQ"></a>PY0067CHQ - Follow-up Question Asked
+This event is triggered when a user asks a follow-up question, allowing us to understand user engagement.
+Question text is included in the event, as well as the conversation history.